clovellytech/http4s-modules/README.md

 ============

 Create composable microservices or standalone servers with ease using Http4s, cats, Flyway, and PostgreSQL.
+Built for scala 2.12 and 2.13.

 [See documentation here](https://clovellytech.github.io/http4s-modules)